 Internet in Cuba

-Even where internet is available, it is generally slower than what you’re used to.
-If you have a job that requires lightning-fast internet speed (teaching online comes to mind) I would be wary of being able to access internet that will be fast enough.
+Even where the internet is available, it is generally slower than what you’re used to.
+If you have a job that requires lightning-fast internet speed (teaching online comes to mind), I would be wary of being able to access internet that will be fast enough.

 Unless internet access is free for use where you’ll be staying, internet access in Cuba generally costs $1 an hour.
 Internet access is available by purchasing a card for that amount that provides a passcode for an hour of internet use (see our complete guide to the internet in Cuba for more specific details).
 If your job requires you to be online a lot, this is definitely a cost to consider.